tigerkelly/jpgui/README.md

 # JpGui
 A GUI program for the jpackage command line program in the Java JDK.

+This a major change from previous versions.
+I changed the directory structure and file names generated. :astonished: Sorry.<br>
+Please read the JpGui_help.txt for more helpful information.

 ![jpgui image](src/images/jpgui.png?raw=true)

 The GUI will help you create jpackage projects.
 I displays command line fields alone with their help text as seen below.